SoftUni-Internal/interactive-content/EN/05-Spring-Data-Intro/00-Spring-Data.md

 ```

-The configuration for the spring application is held in the application.properties
+The configuration for the spring application is held in the application.properties.

 ```java
 #Data Source Properties